42 C.F.R. 440.180, Medicaid Waiver Plans, Minn. Stat. §256B.092; Minn. Stat. §256B.49; Minn. Stat. §256B.0915; Minn.

 • Community Alternative Care (CAC) Waiver for chronically ill and medically fragile people who require the level of care provided in a hospital

 • Community Access for Disability Inclusion (CADI) Waiver for people with disabilities who require the level of care provided in a nursing facility

-• Developmental Disability (DD) Waiver for persons with developmental disabilities or a related condition who require the level of care provided in an Intermediate Care Facility for Persons with Persons with Developmental Disabilities (ICF/DD)
+• Developmental Disabilities (DD) Waiver for persons with developmental disabilities or a related condition who require the level of care provided in an Intermediate Care Facility for Persons with Persons with Developmental Disabilities (ICF/DD)

 • Elderly Waiver (EW) for people over the age of 65 years who require the level of care provided in a nursing facility and choose to reside in the community (DHS Aging and Adult Services Division administers the EW program)

 CBSM – Paying relatives and legally responsible individuals